Independent Assurance Initiative · Est. 2026

 Statistical & Methodological Assessment

 Evaluates alignment between the declared analytical methodology and the structure of the underlying data.
-Each analytical component is assigned to a reconstruction class within the RIQA taxonomy.
-A Reconstruction Methodology Declaration is issued specifying the concordance standard to be applied in Phase 03.
-Analytical drift is evaluated where relevant.
+Each analytical component is assigned to an IRR class within the RIQA taxonomy.
+An IRR Methodology Declaration is issued specifying the verification standard to be applied in Phase 03.

 Phase 03

-Results are independently reconstructed from source data and documented analytical procedures.
+Results are reconstructed from source data and documented analytical procedures.
 For exact and near-deterministic methods, numerical reconstruction is performed.
-For architectural audit methods, specification-to-implementation alignment is evaluated.
 A sensitivity analysis is separately performed to evaluate conclusion stability under reasonable alternate assumptions.

 Phase 04

-Generates structured assurance outputs including the signed audit report, findings register classified by severity, integrity score across four dimensions, and machine-readable artifacts.
+Generates structured QA reports including findings registers, integrity scoring summaries, and machine-readable provenance artifacts.
 SHA-256 hashes of all input files are recorded in the audit trail.
-Every finding traces to a specific catalog entry with stable finding code, severity, and remediation guidance.
+Every finding traces to a specific catalog entry.

 Integrity scoring